Fall 2025 Global Asian Studies

 Asian American Histories

 3 hours.
 Same as HIST 210.
 Previously listed as ASAM 210.
-Individual and Society, and US Society course.
+UIC GE Individual and Society, and UIC GE US Society course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method